 Recover with Power Data Recovery Boot Disk

 If you prefer to know how to recover files from a crashed hard drive first rather than repair system immediately, this method would be your best choice.
-In fact, we suggest all users to recover files from crashed hard drive before doing anything else to try to repair system.
+In fact, I suggest all users to recover files from crashed hard drive before doing anything else to try to repair system.
 That is because the repair itself or any errors during the repair would damage your data and make them unrecoverable.

 Step 2: restart computer and press F2 or another key (depending on your computer model) to enter BIOS menu.
 Change boot settings to make your computer boot from this recovery CD/DVD or USB flash drive.

-Recover with Win7 System Repair Feature
+Recover with System Repair Feature

-Win7 system repair feature is very intelligent, so users' intervention is often not needed.
+Windows system repair feature is very intelligent, so users’ intervention is often not needed.
 For instance, when you encounter small problems caused due to illegal shutdown, you can solve it with system repair in advanced startup options page.

 After starting the system again after illegal shutdown, you’ll see a “Windows Error Recovery” screen, in which the cursor stays on the “Start Windows Normally” option by default.
 At the same time, you’ll see the countdown is started.
 The system itself allows you to start OS now, so it indicates that the problem has been repaired automatically.